 Financial Assistance for First-Time Buyers in Iowa

 First-time homebuyers in Iowa may find their greatest challenge is saving for a sufficient down payment to satisfy the lender.
-The median home value in Iowa is $124,700.
+The median home value in Iowa was $152,885 as of December 2019, according to Zillow.
 The FHA maintains government-backed lending programs in Iowa allowing first-time homebuyers to finance 96.5 percent of the purchase price.
 Because many Iowa cities and towns offer supplemental loan and grant programs for down payment assistance, first-time buyers may be able to finance their purchase with zero down.
-Dubuque, Oskaloosa, Cedar Rapids and Waterloo are some of the major Iowa cities offering down payment assistance to first-time homebuyers.
+Dubuque, Oskaloosa, Cedar Rapids and Waterloo are some of the Iowa cities offering down payment assistance to first-time homebuyers.

 Here's a list of resources for first-time homebuyers living in Iowa: